 Moreover, the second largest non-governmental higher education institution is the Institute of International Economic Relation, Economics and Law.
 Other relevant universities include also the Saint Petersburg State Polytechnical University, Herzen State Pedagogical University and Saint Petersburg Military Engineering-Technical University, just to name a few.

 It is also true that education for many Russian students is free

 As a result, Russia has the highest educational level in the world (more than 40% of the total population have a college or university degree).
-Since perestroika, the system of higher university education is slowly deteriorating, but it still remains among the world's best.
+Since the Perestroika, the system of higher university education is slowly deteriorating, but it still remains among the world's best.

 Nowadays things have changed a little, so to get a free education, Russians must pass the entrance exams.
 However, the universities have had to decrease the number of students studying on a free basis due to poor state financing.
 Therefore, people have started to note that, at present, Russian education brings with it certain financial dues as in many other western places.